pahuber/PHRINGE/docs/installation.rst

 Prerequisites
 -------------

-The following list shows the prerequisites for installing PHRINGE:

-* PHRINGE requires Python 3.9 or 3.10 to run.
-If you do not have Python installed, you can download it from the `Python website <https://www.python.org/downloads/>`_.
+* PHRINGE requires Python 3.10 or higher to run.
+If you do not have Python installed, you can download it from the `here <https://www.python.org/downloads/>`_.
-* We recommended to install PHRINGE in a virtual environment to avoid conflicts with other Python packages.
+* We recommend installing PHRINGE in a virtual environment to avoid conflicts with other Python packages.
 For instructions on how to create and activate a virtual environment, see the `virtualenv user guide <https://virtualenv.pypa.io/en/latest/user_guide.html>`_.

 .. _pip_install: